AppliedAcousticsChalmers/nidaqmxAio/README.md

 * reduction index (on- and off-line)
 * FIX: live preview displays up to 2 input channels.
 More channels should be able to be displayed meaningfully.
 * move CLI input arguments to a settings file
-* automatically create data folder
+* fix plotly compatibility with LaTeX interpreter